anuket-project/anuket-specifications/doc/ref_impl/cntt-ri/chapters/chapter08.md

 <a name="8.7"></a>
 ## 8.7 Development Validations

-Anuket RI jobs must verify all patches before merge as defined in the best open source practices (see
+Anuket CNTT RI jobs must verify all patches before merge as defined in the best open source practices (see
 [OpenStack Gates](https://docs.openstack.org/infra/system-config/devstack-gate.html)
 or [Functest Gates](https://build.opnfv.org/ci/view/functest/job/functest-hunter-gate/142/))
-to achieve the stability needed by Anuket.
+to achieve the stability needed by Anuket CNTT.
 Then the deployment validations previously detailed must be also applied for every patch proposed in RI and all changes published in [Gerrit](https://gerrit.opnfv.org/) must be automatically voted -1 by Jenkins in case of failures.

 Only the following test cases must pass as a temporarily bypass in [RI gates](https://build.opnfv.org/ci/view/airship/job/airship-latest-gate/) to allow merging the next patches.
-At the time writing, Anuket RI is not compliant with [RA1 Core OpenStack Services APIs](../../../ref_arch/openstack/chapters/chapter05.md) and then a part of the containers selected in [RC1 TC Requirements](../../../ref_cert/RC1/chapters/chapter03.md) cannot be executed successfully.
+At the time writing, Anuket CNTT RI is not compliant with [RA1 Core OpenStack Services APIs](../../../ref_arch/openstack/chapters/chapter05.md) and then a part of the containers selected in [RC1 TC Requirements](../../../ref_cert/RC1/chapters/chapter03.md) cannot be executed successfully.